awsdocs/aws-security-hub-user-guide/doc_source/asff-resources-attributes.md

 # Resource attributes<a name="asff-resources-attributes"></a>

-In the `Resources` object, each resource object can have the following attributes\.
+Here are details and examples for the `Resources` object in the AWS Security Finding Format \(ASFF\)\.
+To view attributes for the `Resources` object, see [Resource](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_Resource.html) in the *AWS Security Hub API Reference*\.

 **[`DataClassification`](asff-resources-dataclassification.md)**
-Optional
 Used to provide details about sensitive data that was detected on a resource\.
-**Type:** Object

 **`Details`**
-Optional
 This field provides additional details about a single resource using the appropriate objects\.
 Note that if the finding size exceeds the maximum of 240 KB, then the `Details` object is removed from the finding\.
 For findings for controls that use AWS Config rules, you can view the resource details on the AWS Config console\.
 Each resource must be provided in a separate resource object in the `Resources` object\.